AnthonyGamon/Portfolio/README.md

 ## Visuals
 ![screenshot (4)](https://user-images.githubusercontent.com/68041150/104074305-5f149380-51d5-11eb-9dc7-46cf95c55a27.jpeg)

+## Tools
+I used the following tools for this application : HTML and CSS.

 ## Questions
 If you have any questions about this repo, open an issue or contact me directly at anthonygamon@icloud.com.